JedLee6/Top150-LeetCode-Quick-Review-Notes/11_Binary_Search_Tree/086_Binary_Search_Tree_530._Minimum_Absolute_Difference_in_BST.md

 ### **Solution 4: Morris In-Order Traversal (Constant Space)**

-This advanced approach uses **Morris Traversal** to perform an in-order traversal without a stack or recursion.
+This advanced approach uses **Morris Traversal** to perform an in-order traversal without extra space.
 It modifies the tree temporarily during traversal.
+The idea is creating teporary right pointers from a node's in-order predecessor back to the node itself to backtrack without a stack or recursion.

+> We can watch this youtube video to understand it more clearly: https://www.youtube.com/watch?v=wGXB9OWhPTg.

 ```java
 class Solution {